TACC/gateways19-hpc-in-the-cloud/block2/running-image-classifier-in-abaco.md

-# Running Classifier Image in Abaco
+# Exercise: Running Classifier Image in Abaco

 ### Getting the Image Ready and Registering an Actor

 #### Preparing our code for Abaco
-To run our classifier image with Abaco, we will first need to create a script that will take the message sent to an actor and send it to our classifier script.
+To run our classifier docker image with Abaco, we will first need to create a script that will take the message sent to an actor and send it to our classifier script.
 This could be written in anything, including the original Python script; for simplicity, we'll write a short Bash script.

 Create a new file called `abaco.sh` and add the following content: